-A series of poses for labor when progress is slow.
+This is a series of poses for labor when progress is slow.
 Contractions help this technique to work effectively.
 Penny Simkin and Ruth Ancheta call it the Roll-over and it is featured in their Labor Progress Handbook.

-At Spinning Babies, I've said, when you want to move the baby, move the mother.
+At Spinning Babies, I’ve said, when you want to move the baby, move the mother.
 This technique literally rotates the mother to help the baby rotate!
-We've used variations of this technique for many years.
-The mom shown here is in a variation of the Hands and Knees position, the start of the "Roll-over."
+We’ve used variations of this technique for many years.

 What is the Roll-over?